 Pray.
 If you’re ruined for anything less than knowing the fullness of the Spirit and seeing the kingdom of God advance, your discontent and desperation will drive you to pray the kind of prayers the Lord loves to answer.

 Consume Sound Teaching and Testimonies.
 These will fuel your desire as well as increase your knowledge.
-Below I’ve listed some helpful resources, but type “Spiritual Gifts” into our search box and you’ll discover a lot more.
+To find more helpful resources, type “Spiritual Gifts” into our search box.
 And read and listen to men like Sam Storms, Wayne Grudem, D.A.
 Carson, Tope Koleoso, and Terry Virgo who skillfully handle the Word and are personally experienced in the spiritual gifts.

 Meet a Need.
 The spiritual gifts are not fireworks for our oohs and aahs.
 They are mainly given as means to extend love and the grace of God to others.
 Taking steps for the sake of Christ to love others whose needs extend beyond our capacities puts us (and them) squarely in the path of God’s grace.
 When we’ve asked God to help us walk on water, we must then get out of the boat.